 Juxtaposing the two pictures, it can be seen that there are visible differences in the facial features of the two persons.
 The person on the left has a long, narrow and slender nose, compared to the person on the right whose nose is widely shaped.

-On Twitter, Alt News came across a tweet on the thread of a tweet by The Quint which had posted an article fact-checking the claim about the picture.
+On Twitter, Alt News came across a tweet that had posted an article fact-checking the claim about the picture.
 This tweet mentioned that the person seen in the picture is not Tippu Tip but Mohammed Bin Khalfan, commonly known as Rumaliza, another prominent slave trader of Zanzibar of the 19th century.

 இவையிரண்டுக்கும் ஒத்துமை இருக்கா